kkapitan/CodeLibrary/Graph algorithms/Breadth First Search on grid/README.md

 ####Input

 <b>h, w</b> - the height and width of the grid. <br>
-Then h lines comtaining w characters representing the grid. <br>
+Then h lines containing w characters representing the grid. <br>

 ####Output